jitendraK4121/jitendraK4121/README.md

 - 👋 Hi, I’m @jitendraK4121
 - 👀 I’m interested in FullStack development
-- 🌱 I’m currently learning Java Backend Technologies
+- 🌱 I’m currently learning Java Backend Tech Stacks
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ?
 My Email- jitendrakumarsahoo201919@gmail.com
 - 😄 Pronouns: ...
 Is it needed?
 - ⚡ Fun fact: ...my profile is enough for you to laugh out loud